ketsebaoteth/Ketsebaoteth/README.md

 ## Hi there 👋

-My Name Is `Ketsebaot Gizachew` a programmer from ethiopia i develop web apps desktop apps and mobile apps in addition to that i am a ui designer.
+My Name Is `Ketsebaot Gizachew` a programmer from Ethiopia.
+I develop Web apps, Desktop apps and Mobile apps.
+In addition to that I am a UI/UX designer.
 I do not make the mistake of making good software with bad design.
 I have many years of expereance in Programming and i have had expereance with many tools through my joureny if want to reach out to me dont shy out to Directly Message me or here are my socials

 ### Socials